 After the exam, you may have mild abdominal discomfort.
 You may feel bloated or pass gas for a few hours as you clear the air from your colon.
 Walking may help relieve any discomfort.
-You'll be able to return to your usual diet and activities right away.
+You should be able to return to your usual diet and activities right away.

-You may also notice a small amount of blood with your first bowel movement after the exam.
-Usually this isn't cause for alarm.
+You may also notice a small amount of blood with your first bowel movement after the exam, which usually isn't cause for alarm.
 Consult your doctor if you continue to pass blood or blood clots or if you have persistent abdominal pain or a fever of 100 F (37.8 C) or higher.

 - Falchuk M. Patient information: Flexible sigmoidoscopy (Beyond the basics). http://www.uptodate.com/home.
 Accessed Feb.
 27, 2014.